Gerard NahumThis is a featured page

 Soul is the (obligatory) negative entropy (i.e., energy/weight equivalent) that is necessary to allow for the nonequilibrium meta-stable physical 'quasi-steady-state' of a living/conscious biological system.”

-Nahum states that “he became convinced that the first law of thermodynamics applied to consciousness” when he was five years old, after which time he began to theorize as to the question of “where does it go” after death?
-Nahum, while not a religious man, seems to have spent his entire life on this puzzle, attempting to get funding for a thermodynamics-information based consciousness quantification experiment from the Catholic church, various physics departments, and institutes like the University of Arizona’s Human Energy Systems Laboratory.
-[1] He also attends science-of-consciousness and quantum theory gatherings whenever he can, hoping to hook up with potential partners.
+While not a religious man, Nahum has spent a good portion of his life on this puzzle, attempting to get funding for a thermodynamics-information based consciousness quantification experiment from the Catholic church, various physics departments, and institutes like the University of Arizona’s Human Energy Systems Laboratory.
+[1]

 dQ_I= 3 \times 10^{-21} J \,